quasarframework/quasar-framework.org/source/components/notify.md

 ```

 > **Note**
-> If you define any actions, the notification will automatically be dismissed when user picks it.
+> If you define any actions, the notification will automatically be dismissed when the user picks it.

 ## Setting Up Defaults
 *Quasar v0.17+*